knights-analytics/hugot/README.md

 Note that the --model parameter can be:
     1. the full path to a model to load
-    2. the name of a huggingface model.
-Hugot will first try to look for the model at $HOME/hugot, or will try to download the model from huggingface.
+    2. the name of a Hugging Face model.
+Hugot will first try to look for the model at $HOME/hugot, or will try to download the model from Hugging Face.

 ## Hardware acceleration 🚀

 Hugot now also supports the following accelerator backends for your inference:
- - CUDA (tested).
+ - CUDA (tested on Onnx Runtime and OpenXLA).
 See below for setup instructions.
- - TensorRT (untested)
+ - TensorRT (untested, available in Onnx Runtime only)
- - DirectML (untested)
+ - DirectML (untested, available in Onnx Runtime only)
- - CoreML (untested)
+ - CoreML (untested, available in Onnx Runtime only)
- - OpenVINO (untested)
+ - OpenVINO (untested, available in Onnx Runtime only)

 Please help us out by testing the untested options above and providing feedback, good or bad!

-To use Hugot with nvidia gpu acceleration, you need to have the following:
+To use Hugot with Nvidia gpu acceleration, you need to have the following:

+- The Nvidia driver for your graphics card (if running in Docker and WSL2, starting with --gpus all should inherit the drivers from the host OS)
+- ONNX Runtime:
-- The cuda gpu version of onnxruntime on the machine/docker container.
+    - The cuda gpu version of ONNX Runtime on the machine/docker container.
 You can see how we get that by looking at the [Dockerfile](./Dockerfile).
-You can also get the onnxruntime libraries that we use for testing from the release.
+You can also get the ONNX Runtime libraries that we use for testing from the release.
 Just download the gpu .so libraries and put them in /usr/lib64.
-- the nvidia driver for your graphics card
-- the required cuda libraries installed on your system that are compatible with the onnxruntime gpu version you use.
+    - The required CUDA libraries installed on your system that are compatible with the ONNX Runtime gpu version you use.
 See [here](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html).
 For instance, for onnxruntime-gpu 19.0, we need CUDA 12.x (any minor version should be compatible) and cuDNN 9.x.
+    - Start a session with the following:
+      ```
+      opts := []options.WithOption{
+        options.WithOnnxLibraryPath("/usr/lib64/onnxruntime-gpu/libonnxruntime.so"),
+        options.WithCuda(map[string]string{
+          "device_id": "0",
+        }),
+      }
+      session, err := NewORTSession(opts...)
+      ```
+- OpenXLA
+    - Install CUDA support via the command `curl -sSf https://raw.githubusercontent.com/gomlx/gopjrt/main/cmd/install_cuda.sh | bash`
+    - Start a session with the following:
+      ```
+      opts := []options.WithOption{
+        options.WithCuda(map[string]string{
+          "device_id": "0",
+        }),
+      }
+      session, err := NewXLASession(opts...)
+      ```

-On the last point above, you can install CUDA 12.x by installing the full cuda toolkit, but that's quite a big package.
-In our testing on awslinux/fedora, we have been able to limit the libraries needed to run hugot with nvidia gpu acceleration to just these:
+For the ONNX Runtime Cuda libraries, you can install CUDA 12.x by installing the full cuda toolkit, but that's quite a big package.
+In our testing on awslinux/fedora, we have been able to limit the libraries needed to run Hugot with Nvidia gpu acceleration to just these:

-- cuda-cudart-12-6 libcublas-12-6 libcurand-12-6 libcufft-12-6 (from fedora repo)
+- cuda-cudart-12-6 cuda-nvrtc-12-6  libcublas-12-6 libcurand-12-6 libcufft-12-6 libcudnn9  (from RHEL repo)
-- libcudnn9 (from RHEL repo, for cuDNN)

 On different distros (e.g. Ubuntu), you should be able to install the equivalent packages and gpu inference should work.